atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 	mv fuzzing-corpus/lrzip/* in_raw
 ```

 The next step was to choose only "interesting" inputs from this corpus.
-This includes small inputs that don't crash that binary immediately.
+This includes small inputs that do not crash that binary immediately.

 We used the `afl-cmin` functionality to minimize the corpus.